rilexus/prym-frontend-application-template-signup/README.md

 #Prym Frontend Application Template

-##Sign Up Page
+##Requirements
-The following requirements MUST be implemented with React.
+* The following requirements MUST be implemented with React.
-The following requirements SHOULD be implemented with functional components.
+* The following requirements SHOULD be implemented with functional components.
+* You SHALL NOT install any packages.

 ###It MUST contain:
 * "Last name" input of type text